Techno-Hwizrdry/murlscan/README.md

 `sudo apt-get install python3 python3-pip`

-You will also need an API key from IP Quality Score to use this module.
+You will also need an API key from IP Quality Score to use this script.
 You can sign up for one [here.](https://www.ipqualityscore.com/create-account)

 ## Setup
 Once those prerequisites have been installed, git clone this repo, cd into it, and set up the virtual environment: